dcolli23/jgrapht/README.md

 You can also request the addition of a feature using the issue tracker by selecting "proposal" when prompted by the "Kind" dialogue.

 # Credit/Acknowledgment
-The following is a list of contributors to the Grapht project
+The following is a list of contributors to the jGrapht project

 Dylan Colli - dfco222@g.uky.edu<br/>